-Next, looking toward the NAE region, the relationship between the Walker and EA index also varies considerably between the different experiments, but generally shows a stronger relationship in boreal spring (Figure 8b,e).
-For boreal spring, the introduction of an Atlantic SSTA (A has an R =0.52) increases the correlation between the Walker index and EA index from 0.28 for P to 0.43 for AP (54% increase).
-However, the confidence intervals between AP and P indicate that this correlation difference is not statistically significant.
-Thus, since the mean EA anomaly for all runs is relatively similar, at around 0 to -0.5 m, the addition of Atlantic SSTAs results in little change in the EA anomaly in boreal spring.
+is relatively similar, at around 0 to -0.5 m, the addition of Atlantic SSTAs results in little change in the EA anomaly in boreal spring.
 Conversely, in boreal summer, the correlation is insignificant for both P and AP.
-Correlation for boreal spring and summer Walker index and NAO (Figure 8c,f) shows that when the Atlantic SSTA is added (i.e., going from P to AP), the correlation drops.
+Correlation for boreal spring and summer Walker index and NAO (Fig. 8c, f) shows that when the Atlantic SSTA is added (i.e., going from P to AP), the correlation drops.
 Furthermore, the correlation is insignificant in boreal spring, while in boreal summer, we see a statistically significant correlation between the Walker index and NAO.
 However, the changes in R between P and AP are not statistically significant.

-To further explain the importance of the Caribbean RWS for influencing the NAE region, we use a partial correlation to remove the influence of the proposed mediating pathway (the Caribbean RWS) from the Walker index-EA/NAO connection for each experiment (Figure S6).
-Bivariate correlation shows that the RWS connection to the EA/NAO also changes between P and AP, whereby the AP shows a notable increase in the NAO connection in boreal spring, resulting in both the RWS-EA/NAO connections being largest in boreal spring.
-When removing the RWS influence using a partial correlation in boreal spring for both P and AP, the Walker index-EA correlation decreases notably, while the Walker index-NAO correlation either increases slightly or has a negligible change (Figure S6, solid vs. dashed red and green lines).
+To further explain the importance of the Caribbean RWS for influencing the NAE region, we use a partial correlation to remove the influence of the proposed mediating pathway (the Caribbean RWS) from the Walker index and EA-NAO connection for each experiment (Fig. S6).
+Bivariate correlation shows that the RWS connection to the EA-NAO also changes between P and AP, whereby the AP shows a notable increase in the NAO connection in boreal spring, resulting in both the RWS and EA-NAO connections being largest in boreal spring.
+When removing the RWS influence using a partial correlation in boreal spring for both P and AP, the Walker index and EA correlation decreases notably, while the Walker index and NAO correlation either increases slightly or has a negligible change (Fig. S6, solid vs. dashed red and green lines).
 Overall, this indicates that the Caribbean RWS may mediate a potential connection between the Pacific and Atlantic Walker cells and the EA during boreal spring and the NAO during boreal summer.
 However, as the partial correlation does not remove all correlation, other external factors may be at play.

-Next, to better understand how the Atlantic SSTAs may alter the NAE regional response following an ENSO event, we use spatial anomalies in the extratropics by plotting the boreal spring MAM 200 hPa geopotential height response (Figure 9).
-The influence from Atlantic SSTAs shows that the A response (Figure 9a) is associated with a meridional wave train from the tropics to mid-latitudes that curves eastwards in the extratropics.
-This response is similar to the EA/ WR pattern found by Lim (2015), which was found to be related to Rossby wave propagation from the tropics.
+Next, to better understand how the Atlantic SSTAs may alter the NAE regional response following an ENSO event, we use spatial anomalies in the extratropics by plotting the boreal spring MAM 200 hPa geopotential height response (Fig. 9).
+The influence from Atlantic SSTAs shows that the A response (Fig. 9a) is associated with a meridional wave train from the tropics to midlatitudes that curves eastwards in the extratropics.
+This response is similar to the EA/WR pattern found by Lim (2015), which was found to be related to Rossby wave propagation from the tropics.
 Other studies have also associated this pattern with Atlantic SST variability (Jung et al., 2017; Li et al., 2018; Choi and Ahn, 2019; Lledó et al., 2020).

-Forcing the Pacific only (P, Figure 9b) yields a largely negative response over the midlatitudes (around 45°N, 30°W), which is generally constructive to the A response.
-Comparing AP and A+P shows that the responses appear to add relatively linearly.
-However, when determining the difference between AP and A+P (Figure 9e), we see a statistically significant positive EA pattern.
-The EA pattern in Figure 9e indicates that when forcing the two basins simultaneously, the negative EA pattern is weaker during AP than when linearly adding the two basin forcings (A+P).
-As Figure 9e also resembles the negative response from A, the nonlinearity seen in 9e is likely due to a weakened Atlantic response.
+Forcing the Pacific only (P, Fig. 9b) yields a largely negative response over the midlatitudes (around 45° N, 30° W), which is generally constructive to the A response.
+Comparing AP and A+P shows that the responses appear to be relatively linear.
+However, when determining the difference between AP and A+P (Fig. 9e), we see a statistically significant positive EA pattern.
+The EA pattern in Fig. 9e indicates that when forcing the two basins simultaneously, the negative EA pattern is weaker during AP than when linearly adding the two basin forcings (A+P).
+As Fig. 9e also resembles the negative response from A, the nonlinearity seen in Fig. 9e is likely due to a weakened Atlantic response.
 Thus, we find that the Atlantic influence during an ENSO event creates a wave train towards the NAE region, but it is altered in comparison to A, as there is a more zonal-like structure in the NAE region.
-Overall, Atlantic SSTAs create a significant difference between AP and P (stippling in Figure 9f).
+Overall, Atlantic SSTAs create a significant difference between AP and P (stippling in Fig. 9f).